 Monitoring Academic Progress

-The Committee on Academic Standards meets at the end of each quarter to review the grades of all students.
-If a student appears to be having academic difficulties, as indicated by withdrawn courses, poor grades, or falling grades as compared to previous work, the committee may issue a warning letter through the Registrar or may place the student on academic probation.
-The Committee on Academic Standards may place students on academic probation whenever they have accumulated more than one-third of their total full unit grades below a C-, their quarter and/or cumulative GPA falls below 2.00, or their grades indicate academic disengagement or difficulties.
+The Academic Standards Committee meets at the end of each quarter to review the grades of all students.
+If a student appears to be having academic difficulties, as indicated by withdrawn courses, poor grades as compared to previous work, or failing grades, the committee may issue a warning letter through the Registrar or may place the student on academic probation.
+The Academic Standards Committee may place students on academic probation whenever their cumulative GPA falls below 2.00.
 Placing a student on academic probation is notification that the student is no longer in Good Academic Standing and needs to take immediate action to improve academic performance.

-Students on academic probation are asked to meet with their academic advisor within the first two weeks of the subsequent quarter and perhaps weekly thereafter in order to develop strategies for success.
+Students on academic probation should meet with their academic advisor within the first two weeks of the subsequent quarter and as needed thereafter in order to develop strategies for success.
 It is the student's responsibility to seek this assistance and ensure progress toward degree completion.
-In addition to meeting with their advisor, students are encouraged to seek assistance through support services in the Academic Resource Center; subject tutoring through supplemental instruction and individual departments; career counseling and testing through the Career and Professional Development Center; and personal counseling through the Office of Student Development.
+Students are encouraged to seek assistance through various support services, including the learning centers, subject tutoring through supplemental instruction and individual departments, career counseling and testing through the Career and Professional Development Center, and personal counseling through the Office of Student Development.
 Failure to meet these responsibilities may result in continued or final probation or dismissal from the College.
 Student athletes placed on academic probation will be ineligible to participate in MIAA/NCAA sports.

-Final Academic Probation—Three Cs
+Final Academic Probation

 The Veteran's Administration (VA) requires that all recipients of veteran educational benefits maintain a cumulative grade point average of 2.0 to remain eligible.
 A recipient who allows the cumulative GPA to fall below 2.0 will be placed on probation with regard to veteran benefits.
 A recipient will be allowed two quarters to bring the cumulative GPA to the level of 2.0.
 If the recipient fails to do so, the VA will be notified of unsatisfactory progress and enrollment will not be certified to the VA.
 Certification may resume once the cumulative GPA has reached 2.0.
 The Veteran's Administration may rescind benefits if a recipient does not present a GPA of 2.0 at the time of graduation.